B.E., M.Sc. (Eng.) (H.U.S.T. Wuhan), PhD (O-V-G Magdeburg), P.Eng.

 Very-large-scale-integration (VLSI) design automation, analog and mixed-signal integrated circuit design, digital circuit and system design, MEMS design and design automation, microfluidics and biosensors, wireless sensor networks, computer-based instrumentation, microelectronics and computer applications in ocean and biomedical engineering, computer peripheral, etc.

 Dr. Lihong Zhang obtained his PhD degree in Electrical Engineering at Otto-von-Guericke University of Magdeburg, Germany in 2003.
 Then he worked as a post-doctoral fellow at Concordia University, Montreal, and Dalhousie University, Halifax, both in Canada, for two years.
 After that, he was with the University of Washington, Seattle, USA, as a post-doctoral research associate.
 In Oct.
-2006, he joined the Faculty of Engineering and Applied Science at Memorial University of Newfoundland, St. John’s, where he is currently an Associate Professor.
+2006, he joined the Faculty of Engineering and Applied Science at Memorial University of Newfoundland, St. John’s, where he is currently a Full Professor.

 Dr. Zhang received Leaders Opportunity Fund Award from Canada Foundation for Innovation (CFI) in 2008.
 In 2016, he received the Faculty Award for Research Excellence from the Faculty of Engineering and Applied Science at Memorial University of Newfoundland.
 His research team is supported by Natural Sciences and Engineering Research Council of Canada (NSERC), Canadian Foundation for Innovation (CFI), Government of Newfoundland and Labrador, Research and Development Corporation of Newfoundland and Labrador, Memorial University, and various companies (such as Agilent Tech., SUN, DELL, Keithley, Altera, BEEcube, IBM, Cadence, Synopsys, Mentor Graphics, etc) with their in-kind contribution.